Configuring Security Group Rules

 Outbound rules control outgoing traffic over specific ports from instances in the security group.

-Specify one of the following:- Individual port: Enter a port, such as 22.
+Enter ports in any of the following formats:- Individual port: Enter a port, such as 22.

 - Consecutive ports: Enter a port range, such as 22-30.